NeneWang/Concept-Logs/pages/strategy-breaking-down-documentation.md

 - Prompt: Whats an optimal way to master a framework or Library?
 - Considerations:
 	- Reading the Official Documentation
+	- Just reading the documentation might not mean officially understanding what's going on -
 - Candidates Solutions
 	- Writting Code, then checking on the code.
-And explore the classes
+And explore the classes and also view what other potential methods you could have used given that class.
+		- If dont know yet, understand it's parent library